Dining & WASHOKU japanese cuisine at Kyoto Garden Ryokan,Auberge, Yachiyo/Kyoto Inn,Hotel/Restaurant

 Room Rates for the Limited Time Vaule Package

-Room rates for the Winterr Season(From DEC 2013 through MARCH, 2014) are different from the regular rate.
+Room rates for the Summer Season(From May2014 through Sep, 2014) are different from the regular rate.

 Kyoto Garden Ryokan Yachiyo/Kyoto Inn,Hotel